 FFS does not provide differential compensation (or higher net payouts) to Registered Representatives which are more favorable for investments made in Sponsoring Company products.
 Some mutual funds and variable insurance products carry a higher sales charge than others (resulting in higher gross compensation to FFS), which could influence a Registered Representative's product recommendation to you.
 The fee table located in the product prospectus should be reviewed for a complete discussion of all fees and expenses.

-Registered Representatives and/or FFS may receive directly or indirectly additional cash benefits and non-cash compensation or reimbursements from FFS or its affiliates.
-Additional compensation or reimbursement arrangements may include payments in connection with the firm's conferences or seminars, sales or training programs for invited Registered Representatives and other employees, seminars for the public, trips (such as travel, lodging and meals in connection therewith), entertainment, merchandise and other similar items, and payments, loans or loan guaranties to assist a firm or a Registered Representative in connection with systems, operating, marketing or other business expenses.
+Registered Representatives may receive additional cash benefits or reimbursements or non-cash compensation from mutual funds or variable insurance providers.
+Additional compensation or reimbursement arrangements to Registered Representatives may include the cost of sales or training programs for invited Registered Representatives and other employees, client entertainment, merchandise, and other similar items.
+Reimbursements may include, but is not limited to, the cost of seminars for the public, the cost of due diligence trips (only for travel, lodging and meals in connection therewith), assisting a Registered Representative in costs associated with technology systems, marketing or other business expenses incurred to serve their client investment needs.
 The amounts may be significant and may provide our affiliates with increased access to the Registered Representatives.